Biden, Gates, other Twitter accounts hacked in Bitcoin scam

 Investors also appeared to be concerned about potential fallout from the hack affecting Twitter’s usage.
 Twitter’s shares fell 3% in extended trading after news of the hack broke.

 AP political reporter Bill Barrow contributed to this article from Washington.
-AP Technology Writers Matt O’Brien in Providence, Rhode Island, and Barbara Ortutay in Oakland, California, also contributed.
+AP Technology Writers Matt O’Brien in Providence, Rhode Island, Barbara Ortutay in Oakland, California, and Zen Soo in Hong Kong also contributed.